-Between September and June, Tuesday is the night we all get together on a regular basis at the Latin Parish Hall —the best description is a social night with dance instruction, you don’t have to dance to attend however and some people come with their partners or by themselves just to chat and enjoy the atmosphere.
+Between September and June, Tuesday is the night we all get together on a regular basis at the PCFi meeting hall (see Location) — the best description is a social night with dance instruction, you don’t have to dance to attend however and some people come with their partners or by themselves just to chat and enjoy the atmosphere.
 (Please note this is an Adult class, younger visitors are welcome but unfortunately we can’t cater for children on a regular basis)

 Introduction Session 5:30 pm until 6:00 pm

 If you want to try the dancing but haven’t danced before (or it was a long time ago) there is an informal ‘Class’ before the evening starts to go through the basic steps and formations.
 This is free of charge but it is expected that you will stay for at least part of the general social evening afterwards for which there is a charge (the dance program caters to all levels).
 Make sure you are wearing suitable footwear, trainers are fine to start with or any other flat flexible shoes—but make sure they will stay on your feet properly so they don’t trip you up

 Since the introduction / beginners session is only for 1/2 an hour time is the enemy so try and be prompt!

 General Dancing and Social Evening — 6 pm to 8 pm